HaitiOfficial Name: Republic of Haiti

 Local Laws & Special Circumstances

 Persons violating Haiti's laws, even unknowingly, may be expelled, arrested or imprisoned.
 Penalties for possession, use, or trafficking in illegal drugs in Haiti are severe, and convicted offenders can expect long jail sentences and heavy fines.
-The judicial process in Haiti can be extremely slow; progress is often dependent on considerations not related to the specific case, including personal disputes.
+The judicial process in Haiti is usually extremely slow; progress is often dependent on considerations not related to the specific case, including personal disputes.
 Detainees have waited months or years for their cases to be heard before a judge or to have legal decisions acted upon by the authorities.
-Bond is not usually available to those arrested for serious crimes with the result that suspects often remain in custody for many months before formal indictment.
+Bond is not usually available to those arrested for serious crimes and as a result suspects often remain in custody for many months before formal indictment.
 Judges have more or less unfettered freedom to detain individuals for prolonged periods of time without the possibility of release or sanctions.

 Based on the Vienna Convention on Consular Relations, bilateral agreements with certain countries, and customary international law, if you are arrested in Haiti, you have the option to request that the police, prison officials, or other authorities alert the U.S. Embassy of your arrest, and to have communications from you forwarded to the U.S. Embassy.

-SPECIAL CIRCUMSTANCES: The official currency of Haiti is the gourde, which has a variable exchange rate.
-Visitors will notice that most establishments in Haiti price items in an unofficial currency known as the “Haitian dollar.”
+SPECIAL CIRCUMSTANCES: The official currency of Haiti is the gourde (pronounced “gude”, rhymes with “food”), which has a fluctuating exchange rate.
+Visitors will notice that establishments in Haiti price items in gourdes, U.S. dollars, or in an unofficial currency known as the “Haitian dollar.”
 (One Haitian dollar is equivalent to five gourdes.)
-Others give prices in gourdes or even in U.S. dollars.
 It is always a good idea to clarify with vendors which currency -- the gourde, Haitian dollar, or U.S. dollar -- is being used in a given transaction, as price tags often bear a number without indicating currency.
 The currency itself shows a value in gourdes.
 U.S. dollars are the currency of choice at the Labadee Beach cruise ship port-of-call.

-Travelers' checks are often difficult to change in Haiti, but credit cards are widely accepted and some establishments accept or cash personal checks.
+Travelers' checks are often difficult to change in Haiti, but credit cards are accepted at many restaurants and shops and some establishments accept or cash personal checks.
 At least one local bank chain has ATMs around Port-au-Prince that are compatible with some U.S. ATM cards.
-These ATMs are frequently out-of-order, and there have been reports of overcharging and robberies at the ATMs.
+These ATMs are frequently out-of-order and there have been reports of overcharging and robberies at the ATMs.

 Haiti, like most Caribbean countries, can be affected by hurricanes and other storms.
 Hurricane season runs from approximately June 1 - November 30 each year.
 In August 2012, Hurricane Isaac swept through southern Haiti causing flash flooding, and in October 2012, Hurricane Sandy hit.
 The combination of drought and hurricanes destroyed many crops in 2012, contributing to food security issues.
 The Government of Haiti led a professional and organized response during and following Hurricane Sandy.
 Nevertheless, the lack of infrastructure and rescue services, combined with impassable roads and bridges, hindered rescue and relief efforts.